 Requirements for food fish and game fish guide licenses

-WDFW will require the following for all guide licenses prior to issuance with no exceptions.
+WDFW requires the following for all guide licenses prior to issuance – No exceptions.

 - A driver’s license or other government-issued identification number and the jurisdiction of issuance;